tushar251095/Hospital_Management_System/README.md

 ### Patient Module:

   &nbsp; &nbsp; &nbsp; This module allows patients to create their account, book an appointment to see a doctor and see their appointment history.
-  The registration page(in the home page itself) asks patients to enter their First Name, Last Name, Email ID, Contact Number, Password and dropdown to select their gender.
+  The registration page asks patients to enter their First Name, Last Name, Email ID, Contact Number, Password and dropdown to select their gender.

 ![image](https://github.com/tushar251095/Hospital_Management_System/blob/main/ProjectScreenshots/PatientRegistrationPage.png?raw=true)

-Once the patient has created his/her own account after clicking the ‘Register’ button, then his account will Created.
-Once patient login he will redirected to patient dashboard.
+Once the patient has created his/her own account after clicking the ‘Register’ button, then his account will be created.
+Once patient login he will be redirected to the patient dashboard.

 ![image](https://github.com/tushar251095/Hospital_Management_System/blob/main/ProjectScreenshots/patientDashBoard.png?raw=true)